-Percent of international air enplanements vetted against the terrorist watch list through Secure Flight (TSA) FY11 Result FY12 Result FY13 Result FY14 Result FY15 Target FY15 Result 100% 100% 100% 100% 100% 100%
+Percent of international air enplanements vetted against the terrorist watch list through Secure Flight (TSA) FY11 Result FY12 Result FY13 Result FY14 Result FY15 Target FY15 Result 100% 100% 100% 100% 100% 100% 100%

 Secure Flight is a risk-based passenger prescreening program that enhances security by identifying passengers by potential risk before they arrive at the airport by matching their names against trusted traveler lists and watchlists.
 This serves to prevent individuals on the No Fly List from boarding an aircraft and to identify individuals for enhanced screening.
 After matching passenger information against government watch lists, Secure Flight transmits the matching results back to airlines before they can issue passenger boarding passes.
-TSA has maintained a 100 percent vetting of international travelers against the terrorist watch list for the past five years.
+TSA continues to vet 100 percent of international air enplanements against the terrorist watch list for those known or suspected terrorists with a full name and date of birth through the Secure Flight Program and has maintained this achievement for the past five years.